QueloQue/Amazon-Fresh-Whole-Foods-delivery-slot-finder-Multi-OS/README.md

 ## Compatibility
 For Whole Foods you will need to manually click on “Continue” for the "Substitution preferences" Page that comes up after the "Before you checkout" Page.
 The script is not fully compatible with Whole Foods orders.
-I'm currently on the waiting list for Ordering from Whole Foods, once I gain access I will continue working on the support for it, Prime Now compatibility may be added that the same time.
+I'm currently on the waiting list for Ordering from Whole Foods, once I gain access I will continue working on the support for it, Prime Now compatibility may be added at the same time.

 **Before using this tool**, ensure that your checkout page looks **exactly** like the examples in the _Compatible_ section below.
 This tool currently only works for some regions because Amazon's checkout pages seem to vary based on your location and I designed the tool based on the page I see in my region.
 If your checkout page doesn't look like the examples in the _Compatible_ or _Incompatible_ sections below, this tool may still work for you but no guarantees.

+## Notice about "disappearing" delivery windows
+No guarantee that delivery windows will be found and/or that delivery windows will work.
+Often you will select a delivery window and by the time you click the continue button the delivery window will not be available, when that happens the page refreshes and if there is another delivery window still available you will get another opportunity to try and get the available delivery window.
+These disappearing delivery windows are very common and are unfortunately in Amazon's control, not mine.
+Eventually a slot should work.
+Wishing you resilience and hope!
+Feel free to post concerns in the [Issues](https://github.com/QueloQue/Amazon-Fresh-Whole-Foods-delivery-slot-finder-Multi-OS/issues) section.

 ### Compatible
 These are sample screenshots for delivery to a New Jersey address